 Credit utilization is the percentage of your total available revolving credit that you are actually using at any given time.
-It is an important number to understand because it is a key factor in calculating your credit score.
-Improving your credit utilization ratio is one way to improve your credit score.
+This key factor significantly influences your credit score, and improving this ratio can enhance your overall credit health.

-You can do this by paying off debt, opening a new credit card, asking for a higher credit limit, or making a balance transfer.
-Keeping credit cards open, even if you are not using them, can help you maintain a low rate.
+You can do this by reducing your credit card debt.
+You can also raise your total credit card limit by asking for a higher credit limit or opening a new card.
+Keeping credit cards open, even if you are not using them, can help you maintain a low rate, but you’ll have to weigh the gains against the fees and risks of having multiple cards.

 Here is everything you need to know to optimize this critical part of your credit score.